-Although the weather may be warmer, there are still locations prone to weather conditions, such as rain, hail and wind, that can affect the house’s exterior.
-To prepare for the summer, homeowners should repair their roof, windows, siding, and gutters of their home for optimal longevity.
+In locations prone to weather conditions, such as rain, hail and wind, it is likely that damage can be caused in all seasons, including summer.
+To prepare for the season, homeowners should repair their roof, windows, siding and gutters of their homes to ensure a safe and stable environment.

 Roofing and gutters

-During many weather conditions, it is possible for branches and leaves to accumulate on the top of houses and inside the gutters.
-Therefore, when preparing a home for the summer, it would be a good idea to fix any broken shingles on top of the roof, clean up any sticks and leaves on top of the house and clean out the gutters.
-Fixing damaged shingles is crucial because it prevents future leaks inside the house and stops other shingles from being blown off the roof.
+When branches and leaves accumulate on the top of houses and inside gutters, it is a good idea to fix any broken shingles on top of the roof, clean up any sticks and leaves on top of the house and clean out the gutters.
+Damaged shingles can cause leaks inside the house: and in severe cases, shingles can be blown off the roof.

 Cleaning sticks and leaves off the roof is necessary because it stops future damage that could be done to the roof.
-In addition, branches and leaves left on top of the roof can attract bugs and insects, which can lead to pest infestations inside the house.
+Additionally, branches and leaves left on top of the roof can attract bugs and insects because of standing moisture on the material.
+This can easily lead to pest infestations inside the house.

 Another crucial element in preparing a house for the summer is cleaning out the gutters.
 Blockage in the gutters can cause an overflow of water and debris when it rains, which results in decomposition and rotting.